RKelln/5-directions/data_in_practice/companion.md

 ## Existing Image datasets

 There are wealth of existing image datasets.
 Beyond [ImageNet](http://image-net.org/), the grandmother of labelled image datasets (which is currently undergoing improvements) there are Google's [Open Images](https://storage.googleapis.com/openimages/web/index.html) and Microsoft's [COCO](https://cocodataset.org/) dataset.
+The [LAION](https://laion.ai/) image-text pair datasets are recent open source (non-profit) community-led efforts.

 For landscape and aerial photography the [LHQ](https://github.com/universome/alis) and [XView Dataset](http://xviewdataset.org/#dataset) datasets are available, respectively, as well as the [Cityscapes](https://www.cityscapes-dataset.com/) dataset for urban scenes.